DoIT Operational Framework - Section 1.0 - Overview

 DoIT uses the ITIL Service Management Lifecycle and its processes as a basis of best practices implemented in the Operational Framework (Figure 1-2).

 FIGURE 1-2.
-THE ITIL IT SERVICE MANAGEMENT LIFECYCLE
+THE ITILv3 IT SERVICE MANAGEMENT LIFECYCLE

 The ITIL Service Lifecycle consists of five phases: